dbudzik/project9_SHM/manuscript.md

 For example, a simple linear regression can be extended by constructing polynomial features from the coefficients.
 In the standard linear regression case, the model is based on the expression previously shown above.
 If we want to fit a paraboloid to the data instead of a plane, we can combine the features in second-order polynomials, so that the model looks like this:

 <img src="https://render.githubusercontent.com/render/math?math=y = w_{0}%2Bw_{1}x_{1}%2Bw_{2}x_{2}%2Bw_{3}x_{1}x_{2}%2Bw_{4}{x_{1}}^2%2Bw_{5}{x_{2}}^2">

- The (sometimes surprising) observation is that this is still a linear model: to see this, imagine creating a new variable
+del: to see this, imagine creating a new variable

  <img src="https://render.githubusercontent.com/render/math?math=z = [x_{1},x_{2},x_{1}x_{2},{x_{1}}^2,{x_{2}}^2]">